odysmus/x-focus-mode/README.md

 - 🔥 Removes all "For you" tab appearances

 ### 📄 [disable-timeline.js](https://github.com/odysmus/X-Focus-Mode/blob/main/disable-timeline.js)
-Use X as a posting tool.
-Completely disable the home timeline, your profile becomes home.
+Tired of wasting hours to mindless scrolling?
+Transform your X experience from a time-sink into a powerful sharing tool.
+Benefit from the opportunities it offers without the pain that comes from consuming irrelevant content that has no real impact on your life.
+No need to delete your account - use X as a posting tool.
-- 🏠 Automatically redirects from home timeline to your profile
+- 🏠 Automatically redirects from home timeline to your profile.
+Your profile is home now.

 # How to use